cerner/smart-on-fhir-tutorial/README.md

 # 1. Overview

-This tutorial will introduce you to launching a SMART on FHIR app from a the HSPC Sandbox.
+This tutorial will introduce you to launching a SMART on FHIR app from a the logica Sandbox.

 The codebase you will use contains a basic client-side SMART on FHIR web application that uses the `client-js` javascript SMART on FHIR client library.
 Although the provided app mearly displays the retrieved FHIR resources, you can easily use it as a framework for developing a more interesting tool.